Frequently Asked Questions

 Can the AI damage my printer?

 Kiln is built around the principle that AI should never have unchecked access to hardware.
 Every print operation passes through a safety layer that enforces per-printer temperature limits, validates G-code commands, runs pre-flight checks before prints, and blocks dangerous operations.
-Safety profiles cover 30+ printer models with manufacturer-specified limits.
+Safety profiles cover popular printer models with manufacturer-specific limits.

 What safety guardrails are in place?

-Kiln enforces multiple layers: per-printer temperature and speed limits from a validated safety profile database, G-code command validation that blocks unsafe operations (raw heater commands, dangerous moves), mandatory pre-flight checks before every print, and structured error handling that never silently fails.
+Kiln enforces multiple layers: per-printer temperature and speed limits from a validated safety profile database, G-code command validation that blocks unsafe operations, real-time G-code interception for in-flight filtering, mandatory pre-flight checks before every print, and structured error handling that never silently fails.
 The whitepaper covers the full safety architecture.

 Does Kiln send my data to the cloud?